 WordPress Core

 The WordPress core includes built-in functionality for handling certain types of redirects.
-For example, when you change the slug of a post or page, WordPress automatically sets up the canonical redirect from the old URLs to the new ones to ensure that existing links continue to work correctly.
+If you update the slug of a post or page, WordPress is supposed to handle the canonical redirect automatically.
+This way, old URLs should still lead visitors to the right place instead of showing a 404 error.

 Plugins/Themes